 Germination is the trickiest aspect to growing strawberries.
 Be patient, and try the tricks below.

-Once the sealed package has “thawed” to room temperature, you’re ready to plant.
+Once the sealed package has “thawed” to room temperature, the seeds are ready to plant.
 Sow the seeds on the surface of pre-moistened, sterilized seed starting mix in trays or small containers.
 Place these on a piece of felt or other thick cloth that has its end sitting in water.
 The idea is to wick up water from below so that the seedling medium stays constantly and evenly damp until germination.

 Grow strawberries in a well-drained, sandy loam that has been generously dug with organic matter such as finished compost or well-rotted manure.
 Dig ¼ cup complete organic fertilizer into the soil beneath each transplant.
 Keep soil moist, but not soggy.
 A mulch of straw around plants may help prevent the soil from drying out.